dwyl/PWA-Liveview/README.md

 <.link navigate={~p"/"} replace><span>Home</span></.link>
 ```

+When the user is off line, the navigation is a full page reload.

+Since `navigator.onLine` may not be reliable when you need an alternative strategy.

-You can run a simple `GET` request from the client and the route and corresponding controller:
+You can run a simple `GET` request from the client to check whether it is connected or not.
+The route and corresponding controller to the call:

 ```js
 async function checkServerReachability() {
   try {